viresh001/coursera-ml-007/README.md

 a(n) = g(z(n));

-add column of 1s for each n ... number of layers-1
+add column of 1s for each n to (number of layers-1)

 a(n) = [ones(m, 1) a(n)];